 You’ve probably heard some of the following words thrown around: customer journey maps, persona’s, prototyping, design springs, user research, … All very valuable aspects when it comes to digital design and growing your business.
-However, probably also very confusing when you aren’t familiar with them.
+However, probably also very confusing when you aren’t very familiar with them.

 What is Service Design?

 In short, service design is the process of designing and improving the overall experience of services to meet the needs of customers.
 It is focused on identifying different touchpoints between an organisation and its customers and making sure these are optimised.